San Diego Modification of Support Attorneys

 - Significant; the fact that the paying spouse received a $5 a week raise probably won’t do, but a $100 a week raise very well might

-These changes may be permanent or temporary.
+These changes to child support and spousal support may be permanent or temporary.
 Temporary changes call for temporary modification, permanent changes call for permanent modification.
 If the expectation as to permanence turns out to be wrong, the parties can always request another modification.
 Typical changes in circumstances that may trigger a modification: